Greg's Solo E-bike Tour Across America is Completed After

-I am raising funds for the Foundation for Peripheral Neuropathy for research and education.
+Gregory is raising funds for the Foundation for Peripheral Neuropathy for research and education.
 Peripheral neuropathy is a little-known or understood but debilitating disease that attacks the nervous system, affecting 30 million American people.
 Be part of the journey, sponsor one cent per mile, tax-deductible.
 All proceeds go directly to the foundation.
 Learn More!

 Donate to the Foundation for Peripheral Neuropathy.

 All proceeds go directly to the foundation and are tax deductible.